salix-d/handbook/topic_folders/workshop_administration/email_templates.md

 Host,

-This is Elizabeth Williams, our Business Administrator, who will be assisting from The Carpentries with invoicing for your [WORKSHOP TYPE (SWC/DC/LC)] workshop on (DATE) at (LOCATION).
+This is Talisha Sutton-Kennedy, our Administrative Support Specialist, who will be assisting from The Carpentries with invoicing for your [WORKSHOP TYPE (SWC/DC/LC)] workshop on (DATE) at (LOCATION).

-[PROVIDE ELIZABETH SHORT DESCRIPTION OF WORKSHOP, I.E. BILLING AMOUNT, WHETHER OR NOT THEY WILL HAVE EVENTBRITE, ANY OTHER INFORMATION YOU HAVE RELEVANT TO BILLING]
+[PROVIDE TALISHA SHORT DESCRIPTION OF WORKSHOP, I.E. BILLING AMOUNT, WHETHER OR NOT THEY WILL HAVE EVENTBRITE, ANY OTHER INFORMATION YOU HAVE RELEVANT TO BILLING]

 She has put together this list of questions (https://carpentries.typeform.com/to/T1qPcJ) that usually gives her everything she needs to complete the invoicing process, including information about the billing contact, vendor registration paperwork, and POs.

 If the person processing the invoice is someone other than you, it is probably best that they fill out this form, and Elizabeth will reach out with any questions and follow up on any paperwork that your organisation’s process requires.
-Alternatively, please feel free to connect Elizabeth directly with your billing contact or respond to her directly with any information that is appropriate!
+Alternatively, please feel free to connect Talisha directly with your billing contact or respond to her directly with any information that is appropriate!

+Please note that if you will be using Eventbrite and the participants request a refund, ALL reimbursements to participants must be made within 4 days after the last day of the event.

-Please feel free to work with Elizabeth directly.
-Elizabeth will take care of all of the billing from here.
+Please feel free to work with Talisha directly.
+Talisha will take care of all of the billing from here.
 As always, please feel free to let me know if you have any questions or concerns regarding workshop logistics.

 Best,